How to Grow Hydrangeas in Planters

 If you want to grow hydrangeas that aren’t hardy enough to overwinter for you in your patio planters, plan to transplant them into the ground in the fall.
 Their roots will be more protected there.
 You could always pop them back out of the ground and back into your planters the following spring.
 That’s what this homeowner did with her Tuff Stuff Ah-Ha® mountain hydrangeas pictured here.

-hydrangea_paniculata_bobo in pot_Proven Winners
+hydrangea_paniculata_bobo in pot_photo courtesy of Proven Winners

 Courtesy of Proven Winners